tlorenzi/graphql-design-tutorial/TUTORIAL.md

 ## Step Four: Business Logic

-We now have a minimal but well-designed GraphQL API for collections.
-There is a lot of detail to collections that we haven't dealt with - any real implementation of this feature would need a lot more fields to deal with things like product sort order, publishing, etc. - but as a rule those fields will all follow the same design patterns laid out here.
-However, there are still a few things which bear looking at in more detail.

-For this section, it is most convenient to start with a motivating use case from the hypothetical client of our API.
-Let us therefore imagine that the client developer we have been working with needs to know something very specific: whether a given product is a member of a collection or not.
-Of course, this is something that the client can already answer with our existing API: we expose the complete set of products in a collection, so the client simply has to iterate through, looking for the product they care about.

-This solution has two problems though.
-The first, obvious problem is that it's inefficient; collections can contain millions of products, and having the client fetch and iterate through them all would be extremely slow.
-The second, bigger problem, is that it requires the client to write code.
-This last point is a critical piece of design philosophy: the server should always be the single source of truth for any business logic.
 An API almost always exists to serve more than one client, and if each of those clients has to implement the same logic then you've effectively got code duplication, with all the extra work and room for error which that entails.

 *Rule #12: The API should provide business logic, not just data.
 Complex calculations should be done on the server, in one place, not on the client, in